yuricd/yuridelgado.dev/src/blog/posts/us-real-estate-analysis-using-de-tools.md

 With the script ready, I put that in two Airflow’s DAGs, one for Orlando and another one for Stamford.
 Both were supposed to run once a day, from 01/13/2023 to 01/18/2023.

 ### 2. Saving in the data lake
-The endpoint response is in JSON format, then I convert it to CSV and send it to Google Could Storage, in a previously created bucket.
+The endpoint response is in JSON format, then I converted it to CSV and sent it to Google Could Storage, in a previously created bucket.
 Each file was identified with the current date.

 ### 3. Reading with BigQuery
 The hardest part was turning the raw data into meaningful information.
 I had to come up with different ideas of useful data for comparison.